-Designed like natural teeth, dental implants in Frederick, MD, replace a single tooth, many teeth, or a mouthful!
+Designed like natural teeth, Dental Implants replace a single tooth, many teeth, or a mouthful!

 A word on the gold standard in tooth replacement

 So, what makes dental implants so unique?
 Crowns, bridges, and dentures that are upheld by dental implants are designed like natural teeth.
 Conventional methods to replace missing teeth only replace the tooth portion seen above the gumline: the crown.
 Gum tissue may also be replicated in dentures that sit on top of the tissues in the upper or lower jaw.
 Dental implant-retained systems replace both the visible part of the teeth and the part that you cannot see: the tooth roots in the jawbone.

 Many of the common complaints with tooth replacement options have to do with their fit.
 As time marches on, the facial bone tends to resorb or shrink.
 As the supporting bone is lost, the dentures that depend on that surrounding tissue for their stability become loose.
 They may slide around in the mouth and rub up against delicate tissues.
 Ill-fitting dentures can also cause patients to retreat socially out of fear that their dentures will slip when eating in public or speaking in groups or social settings.

 All implant-retained systems, including dentures, are designed to prevent bone loss.
 Since the bone gets stimulation from teeth connected to the surrounding tissues (by way of implants), the jaw remains strong.
 Patients derive utmost satisfaction from their implant-supported teeth for many years to come.
 That is, as long as they keep up with good oral hygiene and professional cleanings and check-ups at our office.
 Even implants are susceptible to gum disease-like inflammation around the implant.
 Generally, though, upkeep is very straightforward.
 You don’t have to contend with messy, annoying adhesive products or specialized cleaning methods.

 Implants options for many smiles